Ayan (class): Economic roles in the Iltizam system

 The Iltizam tax system consisted of tax farming.
-The Ottoman Empire, rather than using its own resources to collect taxes, awarded tax collecting rights to the highest bidder, who could keep profits after sending a portion back to the central government.
+Rather than using its own resources to collect taxes, the Ottoman Empire awarded tax collecting rights to the highest bidder, who could keep profits after sending a portion back to the central government.
 Though access to these tax farms took different forms throughout the period, local a'yan developed into the chief owners of these rights.
-They were very efficient at sending money back to the center (far more than the governors in the preceding Timar system) and their local nature gave them more knowledge of the region and a vested interest in its success.
+They were very efficient at sending money back to the center—far more than the governors in the preceding Timar system—and their local presence gave them a deeper knowledge of the region and a vested interest in its success.

 The tax collector role gave the ayan even more status in their regions.
 However, the arrangements also increased the average Ottoman subject's access to political and economic systems.
 Often in control of massive territories, the a'yan set up hierarchical structures underneath them to manage the tax farming process.
 Though the a'yan had to be Muslim, those working in these administrations did not.
 "Non-Muslims, such as Jews, Greeks, and Armenians, though prohibited from holding tax farm leases, could serve as financiers."
 Thus, in addition to serving the Empire as chief tax collectors under the Iltizam system, the a'yan also acted as one of the most significant providers of social mobility to non-Muslim groups in the Empire.

 Military responsibilities

 The a'yan became such a powerful, landed elite class that many formed their own armies.
 Technically, these armies were at the service of the Sultan and could be called upon to fight for the Ottoman Empire (which they often were during the Ottomans' many wars in the 17th and 18th centuries).
 However, they also had significant freedom to operate.
 "While, on the one hand, they were military vassals to the sultan, serving in Ottoman armies during times of war, they remained, on the other hand, effectively autonomous in their home districts."
-These armies were primarily used to control and seize territory from other notables..
+These armies were primarily used to control and seize territory from other notables.